asadidebuger/WPCrudRest/README.md

 ### A Powerful Wordpress CRUD & RESTful plugin Generator *(Eclipse plugin)*
 ## Introduction
 This artifact is the result of a master's thesis in Isfahan University and contains set of Eclipse plugins that enable you to generate a WordPress plugin by graphical modelling.
 We use Model-Driven approach to generate codes from model.
 WPCrudRest is currently only available as a plugin for Eclipse.
-It used [Sirius](https://www.eclipse.org/sirius/) to provide a graphical modelling environment and use [Acceleo](https://www.eclipse.org/acceleo/download.html) to transform models to codes.
+It used [Sirius](https://www.eclipse.org/sirius/) to provide a graphical modelling environment and use [Acceleo](https://www.eclipse.org/acceleo/download.html) to transform models to code.
 ## Installation
 ### *Tested on [Eclipse Modeling Tools 2022-06](https://www.eclipse.org/downloads/packages/release/2022-06/r/eclipse-modeling-tools)  & [windows 10 64X OS](https://www.microsoft.com/en-us/software-download/windows10)  with  [Java 11](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html)*
 ### A. Install Eclipse